MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 - The current page
 - Filters
 - Slicers, including slicer type (for example, dropdown or list) and slicer state
-- Visual selection state, such as cross-highlight filters
+- Visual selection state (such as cross-highlight filters)
 - Sort order
 - Drill location